sh0men/firebirdToMysql/README.md

 Just rename the config_sample.ini and fill in the config parameters By copying DBNAMEx.options and DBNAMEx.table sections you can export from as many databases as possible until the table names are not identhical, since only one mysql database can be used at the moment.
-Not needed fields can be excluded by using DATABSENAME.donnotmigrate.TABLENAME keys
+Not needed fields can be excluded by using DATABASENAME.donnotmigrate.TABLENAME keys

 ###
 TAGs: